Generic Name: polyethylene glycol electrolyte solution (pall ee ETH il een GLYE kol ee LEK troe lyte)

 Shake the liquid well just before you measure a dose.
 Drink this medicine in the exact portions at the exact time intervals prescribed by your doctor.

-The usual dose of the medication is 8 ounces every 10 minutes.
+The usual dose of the medication is 8 ounces every 10 to 15 minutes.
 Drink each portion as quickly as possible, rather than sipping it slowly.
 The first watery stool should appear within 1 hour after you start drinking MoviPrep.

 MoviPrep will produce watery diarrhea.
 Keep taking the medicine until your stool is watery and clear.
-In most cases, at least 3 liters of MoviPrep solution is needed for the full effect.
+In most cases, at least 3 liters of MoviPrep is needed for the full effect.

 What happens if I miss a dose?